-- 2 tbsp of good quality vegetable oil
+- 2 tsp vegetable oil

-- 1 large onion
+- 1 small onion

 - 1 handful snow peas/ snap peas

-- 1 tbsp of maple syrup
+- ½ tsp maple syrup

-- salt to taste
+- Salt to taste

-- 1 handful peanuts or cashews
+- 1 handful peanuts (or cashews)

-- Juice of half a lime (gives the curry a little "fresh/summer" kick)
+- ¼ lime (juiced) (gives the curry a little "fresh/summer" kick)

 - Add the frozen vegetables and give them a few minutes to cook.

-- Then add the vegetable stock and coconut milk and let it all simmer for 10-15 minutes
+- Then add the vegetable stock and coconut milk and let it all simmer for 10-15 minutes.

 - Add the curry paste, maple syrup and salt to taste and let it cook for another 5 minutes.